taocpp/PEGTL/doc/Actions-and-States.md

 In order to do something useful with the input, it is usually necessary to attach user-defined *actions* to one or more rules.
 An action is *applied* whenever its *anchor point*, i.e. the rule to which the action is attached, succeeds.
 Applying an action means that its static `apply()`-method is called.
-The first argument to an action application is always an instance of class `pegtl::action_input` that represents the portion of the input consumed by the successful match of the rule.
+The first argument to an action application is always an instance that represents the portion of the input consumed by the successful match of the rule.

 ## Contents